 - Lady’s Mantle (Alchemilla)

 Campanula ‘Blue Waterfall’ is a perky purple perennial that’s a popular favorite for many reasons.
 Whether you’re looking for a fun sprawling variety or simply a colorful flower that’s low-maintenance and winter-hardy, Campanulas are a wonderful addition.
+I hope this article has helped you learn how to grow Campanula flowers.
 To learn more about what kinds of varieties would work well in your garden, join Rozanne’s Inner Circle, where you’ll get all kinds of helpful gardening tips and ideas.